 Step 1 - Figure Out How Many Calories You need a Day

-You can easily estimate how many calories you need to maintain based on your new weight and activity level, but the most accurate way to capture this information is through a body composition test.
+You can easily estimate the number of calories you need to maintain based on your new weight and activity level, but the most accurate way to capture this information is through a body composition test.
 If you are able to identify exactly how much muscle mass you have, you can get a better understanding of your resting metabolic rate (RMR) and daily calorie needs moving forward.

 Consider getting a body composition test done.
 Or use a simple TDEE calculator to estimate how many calories you need.